Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Auxiliary properties

 \section{Auxiliary properties}

-This paper is centered on proving properties of the S estimator.
+This paper centers around proving the properties of the S estimator.
 There are two reasons for this.
-First, in the literature, most numerical properties are proved only for LT-splitting because S-splitting is considered more complex.
-Here, we prove the numerical properties of the S-splitting, as well as the properties of the estimator.
-Second, the S-splitting introduces a new pseudo-likelihood that differs from the standard Gaussian pseudo-likelihoods.
-Thus, standard tools, such as those from \citet{Kessler1997} cannot be directly applied.
+First, most numerical properties {in the literature} are proved only for LT splitting because proofs for S splitting {are more involved}.
+Here, we establish both the numerical properties of the S splitting as well as the properties of the estimator.
+Second, the S splitting introduces a new pseudo-likelihood that differs from the standard Gaussian pseudo-likelihoods.
+Consequently, standard tools, like those proposed by \citet{Kessler1997}, do not directly apply.

 The asymptotic properties of the LT estimator are the same as for the S estimator.
-However, the following auxiliary properties will be stated and proved only for the S-based estimator.
-The same reasoning can be used for the LT estimator.
+However, the following auxiliary properties will be stated and proved only for the S estimator. {They can be reformulated} for the LT estimator {following the same logic}.

-Properties of the S estimator are proved based on the ergodicity of the solution of \eqref{eq:SDE} as in \citet{Kessler1997}.
-However, without global Lipschitz drift, Lemma 6 in \citet{Kessler1997} cannot be applied, since it uses the Lipschitz assumption together with the Gr\"onwall's inequality.
-Instead, we use a generalization of Gr\"onwall's inequality (Lemma 2.3 in \citet{TianFan}) stated in Supplementary Material.
-In Section \ref{sec:ProofsOneStep}, we prove the following extension of Lemma 6 in \citet{Kessler1997}.
+Before presenting the central results for the estimator, we establish the groundwork with two essential lemmas that rely on the model assumptions.
+Lemma \ref{lemma:MomentBoundsOfIncrementsAndPolyGrowthFun} (Lemma 6 in \citet{Kessler1997}) deals with the $p$-th moments of the SDE increments and also provides a moment bound of a polynomial map of the solution.
+The proof of this lemma in Supplementary Material \ref{sec:Appendix} differs from that in \citet{Kessler1997} due to our relaxation of the global Lipschitz assumption of the drift $\mathbf{F}$.
+Instead, we use a one-sided Lipschitz condition in conjunction with the generalized Gr\"{o}nwall's inequality (Lemma 2.3 in \citet{TianFan} to establish the result, see Supplementary Material \ref{sec:Appendix}).

+Lemma \ref{lemma:Kessler} (Lemma 8 in \citet{Kessler1997}, Lemma 2 in \citet{MSorensenMUchidaSmallDiffusions}) constitutes a central ergodic property that is essential for {establishing} the asymptotic behavior of the estimator.
+The proof when the drift $\mathbf{F}$ is one-sided Lipschitz is identical to the one presented in \citet{Kessler1997}, particularly when combined with Lemma \ref{lemma:MomentBoundsOfIncrementsAndPolyGrowthFun}.